ChoteX/Ghvab-prototype/codex.md

 4. Open the site in your browser.
 Sign up with a test account, browse the available textbooks, read the theory sections, generate exercises and tests, and verify that progress and quiz history are tracked correctly.

 ---

-## Summary

-Following these instructions, ChatGPT Codex should integrate the four sub-projects into a cohesive learning platform.
-Users will be able to register or log in, select a textbook, read theory and exercises directly from LaTeX files rendered via KaTeX, track their reading progress, generate new tests using the Gemini 2.5 Pro API, and review their quiz history.
-All user data will be stored securely in Supabase.

-**Remember: do not implement code in this markdown file, but describe the changes needed so that the final prototype matches the design diagram provided.**